 - If the company is insolvent, the directors have a duty to cease trading

 - The directors have a duty to put creditors interests first

 - Directors must co-operate where an Insolvency Practitioner is appointed

 If you are a director and are worried, we can help.
 We have many years of experience in advising small company directors like you.
 We have a team of both experienced small business advisors and Insolvency Practitioners.

 For most limited company directors, insolvency is uncharted territory.
 Below we explain some of the key duties and responsibilities you will face once your company has become insolvent.
 It’s vital you understand these to avoid breaking the law unknowingly and risk accusations of directorial misconduct.

 We would always recommend making contact with us for a free confidential discussion at the earliest opportunity so we can offer some insight on your best course of action.

-At the point of insolvency, your legal responsibilities shift from creditors to shareholders and your behaviour must be seen to demonstrate this.
+At the point of insolvency, your primary legal responsibilities shift to creditors from shareholders and your behaviour must be seen to demonstrate this.